eclipse/paho.mqtt.java/README.md

 The Paho Java Client is an MQTT client library written in Java for developing applications that run on the JVM or other Java compatible platforms such as Android

-The Paho Java Client provides two APIs: MqttAsyncClient provides a fully asychronous API where completion of activities is notified via registered callbacks.
+The Paho Java Client provides two APIs: MqttAsyncClient provides a fully asynchronous API where completion of activities is notified via registered callbacks.
 MqttClient is a synchronous wrapper around MqttAsyncClient where functions appear synchronous to the application.

 ## Project description: